Theobragstad/basic-blockchain/README.md

 It uses SHA-256 for hashing and nonce values for mining, along with a variety of data structures that are useful in the creation and maintenance of a blockchain

 How to run:
-- Download or clone this repository and navigate to the folder in the terminal
+- Clone and open repo
-- Compile: you can run the following from the home directory: 'make build'
+- make build
-- Run: ./a.out
+- ./a.out